ibm-cloud-docs/vpc/quotas.md

 ### Public address ranges
 {: #par-quotas}

-You can now create and use public address ranges in the Frankfurt and Madrid regions, if your account has been approved for access.
-To request access to Public Address Ranges for VPC, contact your IBM representative.
-{: preview}

 | Resource | Quota |
 |--------|-----|
 | Maximum number of public address ranges per account per region | 5 |